 IGE is supporting GLUE as a critical language to describe and publicise information about a Grid production infrastructure.
 Predominantly using GLUE 1.3, the Globus Integrated Information Service (IIS) provides GLUE2 support as a proof-of-concept.
 Transitioning to full GLUE2 support has started, but an end date is not yet known.

-Tracking the development and rise of interest in messaging infrastructures, IGE is committed to support AMQP [] through the Globus Alliance.
+Tracking the development and rise of interest in messaging infrastructures, IGE is committed to support AMQP [R 21] through the Globus Alliance.
 However, no definitive completion dates are known.

 Operations

 Like other Technology Providers, IGE is not directly delivering solutions in this area.
 IGE has committed to taking over the maintenance and further development of Nagios probes to support the core EGI Monitoring Capability.
-To provide for Accounting information, IGE is working towards the inclusion of Grid-SAFE [] into its product portfolio, as a local accounting aggregator that will be capable to forward accounting records in UR format to the EGI global accounting service in 2012.
+To provide for Accounting information, IGE is working towards the inclusion of Grid-SAFE [R 22] into its product portfolio, as a local accounting aggregator that will be capable to forward accounting records in UR format to the EGI global accounting service in 2012.

 Storage

 IGE, through the Globus Alliance, is providing Globus Online, a storage cloud for location-independent data access and management features.
-Through Grifi [] and Parrot [], IGE is looking into providing POSIX based file access to remote storage, hiding the complexities of accessing and manipulating remote data behind a local data access façade.
+Through Grifi [R 23] and Parrot [R 24], IGE is looking into providing POSIX based file access to remote storage, hiding the complexities of accessing and manipulating remote data behind a local data access façade.
 This is made possible through a combination of Globus Online and GridFTP, which have been both available as standard IGE service offerings since mid-2011.

 Through this integrated offering, dedicated file transfer or file transfer scheduling services become obsolete, and therefore IGE will not provide implementations for those capabilities.
 Also, the design allows data encryption applied transparently at the user or community end of the storage access infrastructure.
 Consequently, there are no plans of IGE to provide dedicated data encryption and decryption services.